THE MORAY EEL

 Many fear the moray eel, a fish with a snakelike and scaleless body, and specie of the Anguilliformes family.
 In effect, it is widely known to be aggressive, dangerous and above all, real ugly!
 All the same, the diversity of its coat is at times worth comparing with the most beautiful printed fabrics: speckled, tattooed, freckled, stripped… and complete with a large range of colours: chocolate brown, off white, black, sandy yellow and even, scarlet blue.
 As for its size, it varies considerably from 25 centimetres for the ribbon moray to approximately 3 metres for the giant moray!

 Indeed, its huge head, dark eyes and concave teeth are enough to make it look menacing, yet the moray eel attacks only if it feels threatened.
-Divers who consider the pros and cons of annuities are likely to understand the inherent risks of encountering one of these creatures on a dive.
 If it tries to bite an imprudent diver, it is only as a self-defense attack.
 Its bites are not venomous even if made to believe otherwise at times.
 However, some species can inoculate a toxin secreted by the buccal mucous membrane.
 In spite of all this, the moray eel has also some loyal friends: it maintains a commensal relationship with small shrimps and wrasses known as "cleaners".
 These guests, like a lively toothbrush, will clean off, and at the same time feed on, parasites and scraps of food from the moray’s mouth.

 Discreet and secret, the moray eel lives in tropical and warm seas, hidden in the rocky crevices and coral concretions, or within the various hideaways of a shipwreck, leaving only its pointed snout visible, with its mouth wide open, indeed not a very welcoming sight…